-- WAC 173-443-020 Applicability. (($\frac{(1)}{(1)}$)) The requirements of this chapter apply to (($\frac{(any)}{(1)}$): - (1) Person who offers for sale, leases, rents, installs, or otherwise causes to enter into Washington commerce any $\underline{\text{new}}$ product or equipment that contains((τ)) or uses((τ) will use HFCs or other substitutes for an end-use)) a prohibited substance listed in WAC 173-443-040, Table 1; - (2) A person who offers for sale, leases, rents, installs, or otherwise causes to enter into Washington commerce any new refrigeration or air conditioning system that contains or uses a prohibited substance listed in WAC 173-443-040, Tables 2 and 3, respectively; - (3) A person who sells, offers for sale, or purchases a small container of refrigerant or a nonessential consumer product that contains or uses a prohibited substance listed in WAC 173-443-040, Table 4; - (4) A person who owns or operates a facility that has a refrigeration or air conditioning system; - (5) A person who installs, repairs, maintains, services, replaces, or disposes of a refrigeration or air conditioning system; and - (6) A person who wholesales, distributes, or reclaims a refrigerant with a high global warming potential (GWP). - (((2) Labeling requirements. - (a) The labeling requirements in WAC 173-443-070 apply to manufacturers of products or equipment that contains, uses, or will use HFCs as of July 28, 2019, or to manufacturers that introduce such products or equipment into Washington commerce after that date.
+WAC 173-443-020 Applicability. (((1))) The requirements of this chapter apply to ((any)):

+(1) Person who offers for sale, leases, rents, installs, or otherwise causes to enter into Washington commerce any new product or equipment that contains((${\tau}$)) or uses((${\tau}$ or will use HFCs or other substitutes for an end-use)) a prohibited substance listed in WAC 173-443-040, Table 1;

+(2) A person who offers for sale, leases, rents, installs, or otherwise causes to enter into Washington commerce any new refrigeration or air conditioning system that contains or uses a prohibited substance listed in WAC 173-443-040, Tables 2 and 3, respectively;

+(3) A person who sells, offers for sale, or purchases a small container of refrigerant or a nonessential consumer product that contains or uses a prohibited substance listed in WAC 173-443-040, Table 4;

+(4) A person who owns or operates a facility that has a refrigeration or air conditioning system with a full charge of 50 or more pounds and that uses a refrigerant with a global warming potential (GWP) of 150 or more;

+(5) A person who installs, repairs, maintains, services, replaces, or disposes of a refrigeration or air conditioning system; and

+(6) A person who wholesales, distributes, or reclaims a refrigerant with a GWP of 150 or more.

+(((2) Labeling requirements.

+(a) The labeling requirements in WAC 173-443-070 apply to manufacturers of products or equipment that contains, uses, or will use HFCs as of July 28, 2019, or to manufacturers that introduce such products or equipment into Washington commerce after that date.